rafael-santiago/kryptos/doc/MANUAL.md

 Due to it you may be using small groups on your DHKE stuff.
 Maybe who have generated the used P and G values was naive or malicious.
 Accept domain parameters like these at your own risk.

-Well, I think that we are done with DHKE.
+Well, I think that we have done with DHKE.
 For awhile let's forget a little about discrete logarithm cryptosystems and dive into RSA available stuff...

 ### RSA